ajmpawlik/CV-Aleksandra-Pawlik/README.md

 ## Aleksandra Pawlik

 I am at the begining of my path as a _xxxxx_ junior developer secialising in xxxx.
-I am building on my experiences in research for international development and evaluations of humanitarian programmes with extensive fieldwork experience in Central Asia.
-I managed, designed and consulted on multiple intervention reviews providing actionable and human-centered insights for the implementers and clients.
+I am building on my experiences in research for international development and humanitarian programmes with extensive fieldwork experience in Central Asia.
+I managed, designed and consulted on multiple evaluations providing actionable and human-centered insights for the implementers and clients.
 I am qulitative research methods savvy with a background in media and economics. _And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment._

 ## Skills (SECTION TBD DURING THE ON-SITE COURSE)